Already have a Username/Password for Southern African Journal of Infectious Diseases?

 o List of potential reviewers

-By submitting manuscripts to SAJEI, authors of original articles are assigning copyright to the SAJEI.
+By submitting manuscripts to SAJID, authors of original articles are assigning copyright to the SAJID.
 Authors may use their own work after publication without written permission, provided they acknowledge the original source.

-Individuals and academic institutions may freely copy and distribute articles published in SAJEI for educational and research purposes without obtaining permission.
+Individuals and academic institutions may freely copy and distribute articles published in SAJID for educational and research purposes without obtaining permission.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.